earthrise-media/mining-detector/README.md

 #### Basemap Imagery

-Mining in the Amazon is expanding rapidly, and frequent cloud cover makes it challenging to stitch together comprehensive, cloud-free satellite basemaps.
+Mining in the Amazon is expanding rapidly, and frequent cloud cover makes it challenging to stitch together comprehensive satellite basemaps.
 In the Amazon mine map, you will sometimes see healthy rainforest in areas where mining activity is indicated.
 In that case, the displayed imagery is out of date.
-(To make for a better user experience, the imagery _displayed_ is different from the imagery used _for detection_.)
+(To make for a better user experience, the imagery displayed is different from the imagery used for detection.)

 We provide two display options for the web map.
 The [Mapbox satellite basemap](https://www.mapbox.com/) is the default.
-It provides quality, sub-meter resolution views of many of the mines.
-The second option is the newly published [Sentinel-2 basemap](https://www.maptiler.com/news/2022/01/free-access-to-10m-global-satellite-map/) from MapTiler, which uses imagery from 2020 and 2021, exclusively, but at 10-meter resolution.
+It provides detailed, sub-meter resolution views of many of the mines.
+The second option is the newly published [Sentinel-2 basemap](https://www.maptiler.com/news/2022/01/free-access-to-10m-global-satellite-map/) from MapTiler, which uses imagery from 2020 and 2021 exclusively, but at 10-meter resolution.
 In the example below, mine detections are displayed over the Mapbox basemap at left and over the MapTiler Sentinel-2 basemap at right.

 ![MapboxvsSentinel2basemaps](https://user-images.githubusercontent.com/11287904/150791417-c431cd40-3d02-4c13-be70-06adc8a29ac1.jpg)